core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Since the Multicast-Response-Feedback-Divider Option is not Safe-to-Forward, the proxy needs to recognize and understand the option in order to participate to the rough counting process.

-   If the proxy receives a request that includes the Multicast-Response-Feedback-Divider Option but the proxy does not recognize and understand the option, then the proxy has to stop processing the request and send a 4.02 (Bad Option) response to the observer client (see {{Section 5.7.1 of RFC7252}}).
+   If the proxy receives a request that includes the Multicast-Response-Feedback-Divider Option but the proxy does not recognize and understand the option, then the proxy has to stop processing the request and sends a 4.02 (Bad Option) response to the observer client (see {{Section 5.7.1 of RFC7252}}).
 This results in the client terminating its observation at the proxy, after which the client stops receiving notifications for the group observation.

-   If the proxy receives a multicast notification that includes the Multicast-Response-Feedback-Divider Option but the proxy does not recognize and understand the option, then the proxy has to stop processing the received multicast notification and send a 5.02 (Bad Gateway) response to each of the observer clients (see {{Section 5.7.1 of RFC7252}}).
+   If the proxy receives a multicast notification that includes the Multicast-Response-Feedback-Divider Option but the proxy does not recognize and understand the option, then the proxy has to stop processing the received multicast notification and sends a 5.02 (Bad Gateway) response to each of the observer clients (see {{Section 5.7.1 of RFC7252}}).
 This results in all the observer clients terminating their observation at the proxy, after which they stop receiving notifications for the group observation.
 Consequently, the proxy may decide to forget about its participation to the group observation at the server.

    This is not an issue if communications between the origin endpoints are protected end-to-end, i.e., both for the requests from the origin clients by using OSCORE or Group OSCORE, as well as for the multicast notifications from the origin server by using Group OSCORE (see {{sec-secured-notifications}} and {{intermediaries-e2e-security}}).
 In fact, in such a case, the Multicast-Response-Feedback-Divider Option is protected end-to-end as well, and is thus hidden from the proxy.